canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 :file:`/usr/share/doc/$(package_name)/copyright`.

 Generally, copyright information is found in the :file:`COPYING` file in the program's source directory.
-This file should include such infromation as the names of the author and the packager, the URL from which the source came, a copyright line with the year and copyright holder, and the text of the copyright itself.
+This file should include such information as the names of the author and the packager, the URL from which the source came, a copyright line with the year and copyright holder, and the text of the copyright itself.
 An example template would be: